Schizophrenia and Addiction

 Medication Therapies

-Medication therapies play an important role in treating schizophrenia, and in some cases, addiction.
+Medication therapies play an important role in treating schizophrenia and, in some cases, addiction.
 Certain types of addiction, such as opiate and alcohol can be treated with medications like methadone and Suboxone, both of which help provide relief from long-term withdrawal effects.
-Medications also exist to help you resist the urge to abuse opiates and alcohol, such as naltrexone and Antabuse.

-Medication therapies used to treat schizophrenia provide relief from the more distressing symptom, such as delusions, hallucinations and mental confusion.
+Medication therapies used to treat schizophrenia provide relief from the more distressing symptoms, such as delusions, hallucinations and mental confusion.
 A few of these medications include:

 • Clozaril